docQodly/docs/docs/language/EntitySelectionClass.md

 Assuming we have ds.Employee.all().length = 10

 ```4d
-var $slice : cs.EmployeeSelection
+var slice : cs.EmployeeSelection
-$slice:=ds.Employee.all().slice(-1;-2) //tries to return entities from index 9 to 8, but since 9 > 8, returns an empty entity selection
+slice=ds.Employee.all().slice(-1,-2) //tries to return entities from index 9 to 8,
+	//but since 9 > 8, returns an empty entity selection

 ```